 Analyze why these creative choices were made.
-Consider the following questions:
+Consider the following:

-- What film choices might have been made because of budget restrictions? - Were the choices made to make the story move at a faster pace? - Were scenes simply removed or were important parts of the plotline changed? - What was the impact of these choices?
+- Do you think that it was because of budget restrictions? - Was it to make the story move more quickly? - Were scenes simply removed or were important parts of the plotline changed? - What was the impact of these choices?